How To Setup Kubernetes Cluster Using Kubeadm

 [ERROR NumCPU]: the number of available CPUs 1 is less than the required 2

-If you use public IP with --apiserver-advertise-address parameter, you will have failed master node components with the following error.
+If you use a public IP with --apiserver-advertise-address parameter, you will have failed master node components with the following error.
 To rectify this error, use --control-plane-endpoint parameter with the public IP address.

 kubelet-check] Initial timeout of 40s passed.